 How to Build a Mobile App using React Native?

-There are two ways to get the best output or to get the finest application done; one is by hiring a MERN stack developer and another by developing the same by using react-native and having basic knowledge of JS hand in hand.
+There are two ways to get the best output or to get the finest application done; one is by hiring a MERN stack developer and another is by developing the same by using react-native and having basic knowledge of JS hand in hand.

-So, let’s straight look into both the approaches in-depth:
+So, let’s look into both approaches in-depth: